Blond hair, blue eyes?

 But, when we dig deeper in a dialogue with a recipient, this woman will actually, within 10 minutes, give you a list of hundred different parameters which are actually important to her.
 In fact, women are quite picky about the choice of the genetic material for their future child.

 Just think about WHY the majority of childless women are childless on the first place?
 Why is it that they have postponed their pregnancies?
 Mainstream media tells us they have delayed motherhood because of their career, but the truth is that they have delayed pregnancy because they haven’t met the right partner along the way.
 And, why haven’t they met the right man?
-Because they were picky and selective – they didn’t want to drag someone in bed just to get pregnant!
+Because they are picky and selective just as non-single women are, therefore they didn’t want to drag someone in bed just to get pregnant!
 So, it is perfectly understandable that these same women are picky and selective when choosing egg donors.

 We believe it is in the deep nature of women as potential mothers to wish the best for their future children, and choosing good genetic material in an egg has a lot to do with this responsibility and selectivity as a WOMAN.
 This is the reason why we opened a database where all kinds of information about egg donors can be found.